amarallab/ARDS_diagnosis/README.md

 - `03_diagnose_mimiciii.ipynb` and `03_diagnose_hospital_a_2013.ipynb`: Implements ARDS' Berlin definition to diagnose encounters from MIMIC (2001-12) and Hospital A (2013). *These notebooks reproduce Figure 9b and 8b, respectively.*
   - **Outputs:** These notebooks display encounter counts and a confusion matrix.

 There are also notebooks for reproducing the rest of the figures of the paper.
 These notebooks were used to develop and evaluate the ML and regex approaches.
 They are meant to be run after executing `02_segment_hospital_a_2013.ipynb`, hence them starting with `03`.
-Below is a brief description of each notebook.:
+Below is a brief description of each notebook:

 - Notebooks with `cxr_hyperparameter_tuning` or `notes_hyperparameter_tuning` find optimal hyperparameters for XGBoost implementations on each dataset.
 These are used the rest of the notebooks in this folder.
 - `03_cxr_ml_dev.ipynb`: Performs model selection and model testing for our ML approach to chest imaging reports. *It reproduces Figure 1, 2, 3, S1, S2, and S3*